AB-1010/DnD/README.md

 * I am trusting you to record your earnings and spendings accurately, as well as to not be dishonest about your rolls.
 * Ask/Say what you would like to do but please do not make rolls for things if not asked for it, or assume you have advantage or disadvantage on a roll.
 * _It might be hard to believe, but I am actually on your side!
 Shocking, right?_
+* Talk to me about anything you want to take from books other than the PHB (Spells, Races, Classes, etc.).
+Reminder: things outside the PHB are always "optional".

 __Characters:__
 * Begin at level 1.
 * Ability scores (re-rolled if all <15) and HP (re-roll if 1) are rolled.
-* Race and classes are available from PHB and TCoE <sub>(courtesy of OxyMagnesium and Kami Sama)</sub> for the time being, but will soon include XGtE options as well.
+* Race and classes are available from PHB.
+TCoE has been added to the list of potential options <sub>(courtesy of OxyMagnesium and Kami Sama)</sub> for the time being, but will soon include possible options from the XGtE as well.
 * Take starting equipment.

 __**XP TRACKER**__